 - Paint Sprayer (or paint brush)

-This is a very simple project even for beginners if you have the right cabinet door.
+This is a very simple coat rack project even for beginners if you have the right cabinet door.
 This door happens to be perfect for this project.
 One side of the door is beveled, and the other side has a blunt cut that will easily attach to a “shelf” board.

 See how the cabinet door rests flush on the shelf board?
 With a beveled edge, it won’t do that.
 I used my Kreg Jig to drill some pocket holes across the back of the cabinet door.
 I prefer for the shelf to have a slight overhang on either side of the cabinet door.
 After cutting your shelf board, knock off the rough edges with your sandpaper.

 Need more details on using a Kreg Jig?
 See my article How to use a Kreg Jig Pocket Hole System

 If your cabinet door has a beveled edge